XavierGeerinck/roadwork-authentication/README.md

 ### createRequiredTables()
 Check if the required tables and columns exist and create them if needed.
 This returns a promise since it happens async

-### getStrategyName()
-Returns the strategyName that we will use to register the route authentication strategy with